-- Dental function: Once your bridge is in place, you will be able to bite and chew normally.
-Tough foods, such as steaks or chewy bread, will no longer be off limits.
-Your speech may be clearer, as well, and you can speak with the confidence of knowing that your restoration will not slip out of place.
+Once your bridge is in place, you should be able to bite and chew normally.
+Tough foods, such as steaks or chewy bread, will no longer be off-limits.
+Your speech may be clearer, as well, and you can speak with the confidence of knowing that your smile is whole and healthy again.

-- Long-term oral health: Missing teeth can alter the force of your bite, increasing your risk for temporomandibular joint (TMJ) disorder.
+Missing teeth can compromise the force of your bite, increasing your risk for temporomandibular joint (TMJ) disorder.
 A bridge can help distribute force evenly across all of your teeth.
 In many cases, it can also keep your teeth from shifting to fill the gap in your smile.

-- Cosmetics: Your new teeth will make your smile look healthier.
+A complete smile looks younger and healthier.
 In turn, your whole face could appear more rejuvenated.
-You may enjoy especially great results when you visit Dr. Molnar, thanks to his many years of experience and highly trained artistic eye.
+You may enjoy especially great results when you visit Dr. Molnar in Tarrytown, NY, thanks to his many years of experience and highly trained artistic eye.

 Traditional Bridges vs. Dental Implants Implants Offer Unmatched Benefits